Can waste be transformed into something beautiful again?

 It's here that the production starts.
 He burns vegetable waste into charcoal and boils animal bones & skin creating a glue-like paste that he uses to mould the charcoal.
 Urushi – a traditional Japanese lacquer – is then added to give a shiny finish and additional strength.
 And the end product has absolutely nothing to envy to the ceramic tableware we're used to, don't you also think?

-Recycling waste into new products is only one way to create sustainable designs.
-If you’re curious to see more, come take a look at SforSustainable, my selection of sustainable home design products.
-It’s like a big Pinterest board, where I share all the best sustainable products I come across.
-I also recently added Tableware and Textiles to the list!
+Upcycling waste into new products is a powerful and inspiring way to create sustainable designs.
+If you’re curious to see more, you're welcome to take a look at SforSustainable, where I curate a selection of sustainable home design products.
+It’s like a big Pinterest board, where I share all the best sustainable products I come across!